Sawston Fun Run images available now! View Gallery Wonderful weather in Cambridgeshire today for an excellent and Fun Run through Sawston village.

 After a successful photography commission for the Cambridge University Botanic Garden I was recommended to the Marketing team at SAPS based at the Botanic Garden in Cambridge to take photographs for some of their new marketing collateral.
 The photography undertaken was very similar to the previous shoot for the CUBG except that all the children were 15 -16 and were visiting the garden as part of a week long tour of Cambridge University.
 Obviously this meant that I was capturing reportage style images with very little intervention or posing of the subjects.
 The brief was to capture the students looking interested and engaged in there activities.

-Cambridge Photographer Alex Orrow
+Surrey Photographer Alex Orrow

 Well done to all those that took part and showed support for the event.